Who Needs Renters Insurance?

 Renters insurance is relatively cheap

-A standard renters insurance policy costs between $15 and $30 per month, according to the National Association of Insurance Commissioners.
+The average renters insurance policy costs $190 per year, or less than $16 per month, according to the latest information from the National Association of Insurance Commissioners.
 That’s less than what someone might spend on coffee in a month.

 It covers more than just your personal items

 Most policies include liability provisions (generally up to $100,000) if guests are accidentally injured or their personal property is damaged while in your rental unit.

 Although no law requires tenants to carry renters insurance, more and more landlords are requiring prospective tenants to provide proof of insurance when signing a lease.

 The cost of renters insurance can vary depending on how much coverage is needed and whether you get an actual cash value policy or a replacement cost policy (more on the difference in the next section).
 So when evaluating insurance options, you’ll need to assess how much personal property coverage you’ll need.
 This doesn’t have to be an exact number, but you should have a good idea of what all your possessions are worth.
 To get a general idea of this amount, enter how much you paid for the items listed below:

 Pants$ Shirts$ Jackets & outerwear$ Shoes$ Dresses$ Other clothing (e.g. underwear, socks, etc.)$